opscode-cookbooks/python/README.md

 See `attributes/default.rb` for default values.

 - `node["python"]["install_method"]` - method to install python with, default `package`.
+- `node["python"]["environment"]` - specify a default environment for pip/python commands executed via this cookbook

 The file also contains the following attributes: